pychop: Emulating Low-Precision Arithmetic in Numerical Methods and Neural Networks: The pychop library

-\item This interface is designed to support detailed control over precision, range, and rounding behavior in floating-point operations, allowing users to specify the target arithmetic precision (\texttt{prec}, defaulting to 'h'; if \texttt{customs} is fed, this parameter will be omitted), whether subnormal numbers are supported (\texttt{subnormal}, defaulting to \texttt{True}), and the rounding mode (\texttt{rmode}, with options like ``nearest'' or stochastic methods, defaulting to 1).
-Additional features include an option to randomly flip bits in the significand for error simulation ({if \texttt{flip}, which defaults to \texttt{False}, is set to \texttt{True}, then each element of the rounded result has, with probability \texttt{p} (default 0.5), a randomly chosen bit in its significand flipped}), to control exponent limits (\texttt{explim}, defaulting to True), and a custom random function for stochastic rounding (\texttt{randfunc}, defaulting to None).
-Users can also define custom precision parameters via a dataclass \texttt{Customs(emax, t, exp\_bits, sig\_bits)} where \texttt{emax} refers to the maximum value of the exponent, \texttt{t} refers to the significand bits which includes the hidden bit, and \texttt{exp\_bits} and \texttt{sig\_bits} refer to the exponent bit and significand bit which excludes the hidden bit, respectively. \texttt{random\_state} is used to set a random seed for reproducibility, and toggle verbosity for unit-roundoff output (\texttt{verbose}, defaulting to 0).
+\item {This interface is designed to support detailed control over precision, range, and rounding behavior in floating-point operations, allowing users to specify the target arithmetic precision (\texttt{prec}, defaulting to 'h'; if \texttt{customs} is provided, the custom parameters define the format), whether subnormal numbers are supported (\texttt{subnormal}), and the rounding mode (\texttt{rmode}, with options like ``nearest'' or stochastic methods, defaulting to 1).
+Additional features include an option to randomly flip bits in the significand for error simulation (if \texttt{flip}, which defaults to \texttt{False}, is set to \texttt{True}, then each element of the rounded result has, with probability \texttt{p} (default 0.5), a randomly chosen bit in its significand flipped), controls for exponent limits (\texttt{explim}), and a custom random function for stochastic rounding (\texttt{randfunc}, defaulting to None).
+Users can also define custom precision parameters via a dataclass \texttt{Customs(emax, t, exp\_bits, sig\_bits)} where \texttt{emax} refers to the maximum value of the exponent, \texttt{t} refers to the significand bits which includes the hidden bit, and \texttt{exp\_bits} and \texttt{sig\_bits} refer to the exponent bit and significand bit which excludes the hidden bit, respectively. \texttt{random\_state} is used to set a random seed for reproducibility, and \texttt{verbose} toggles unit-roundoff output.}

 \end{itemize}